abhishekchhibber/Titanic-Data-Visualization/README.md

 _Visualization of Titanic Dataset_

 ## Summary

+### About Titanic

+_RMS Titanic, during her maiden voyage on April 15, 1912, sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
+The tragedy is considered one of the most infamous shipwrecks in history and led to better safety guidelines for ships._

+In this visualization, I have considered a dataset with details of only 891 passengers.

 In this project, I have tried to analyze the Titanic dataset, based on the following categorical features:
 * Survived: 1 = Yes, 0= No
 * Pclass (Passenger Class): 1,2,3